lcov29/pacman/README.md

 ## Version history

+*Version 0.03*
+* add powerups
+* add ghost doors (only accessible by ghosts)
+* add movement states for ghosts:
+    * Chase: chase closest pacman on the shortest path (chase pattern for ghost Blinky)
+    * Scatter: move to predefined position on the shortest path and wait there until state changes
+    * Flee: move randomly upon consumption of a powerup by pacman
+    * Dead: move to the initial starting position on the shortest path
+* add sprites for the movement states flee and dead
+* add sprites for bonus elements

 *Version 0.02*
 * adjust sprites of pacman and ghosts to their current direction of movement
 * add teleporter tiles